OHIF/Viewers/platform/docs/docs/platform/modes/lifecycle.md

 ## Overview

-Currently there are two hooks that are called for modes:
+Currently, there are two hooks that are called for modes:

 - onModeEnter
 - onModeExit